most-of-us/most-of-us.github.io/faqs.md

 ---

 ### Q: What size jobs do we work on?
-A: We have completed projects ranging from $1,000 to $900,000.
-We’ve worked on everything from installing a new paver patio in a yard in Lake View to landscaping the Museum Park Campus in the South Loop.
+A: We have completed projects ranging from $500 to $200,000.

 ### Q: Do we provide free estimates?
 A: Yes, we do.

 ### Q: Do we charge a design fee?
 A: Many estimates and proposals can be done without a formal plan.
 Our designers can provide an informal sketch, FREE of charge with your estimate.
-If you need a formal landscape plan, there will be a modest charge which is applied as a credit to the overall landscape invoice if Cityscape is hired to complete the work.
+If you need a formal landscape plan, there will be a modest charge which is applied as a credit to the overall landscape invoice if Albro Land Corporation is hired to complete the work.

 ### Q: Are we Bonded and Insured?
 A: Yes, we are.
 Certificates of insurance are available upon request.
 Performance bonds add 5% to 10% to the job and are available upon request.